 Experts usually divide sinusitis into acute lasting less than 3 weeks, chronic, which usually lasts at least 3 to 8 weeks and can continue for months or even years, and recurrent that causes several acute seizures during the year.
 Sinus surgery treats mostly chronic cases of sinusitis.

-I had a Sinus Surgery and suddenly feel teeth pain.
+I had Sinus Surgery and suddenly feel tooth pain.
 Is this normal?

 Is it possible to combine Sinus Surgery and Cosmetic / Aesthetic Nose Correction?

 Aesthetic nose surgery can include functional nose surgery as Sinus Surgery in the same procedure.

 Is it more cost-effective to perform both surgeries at once?